Newburgh Nonprofit Grows a Hudson Valley Workforce

 P-TECH develops young high school talent in Newburgh

-New York State Pathways in Technology Early College High School (P-TECH) is a free “grades 9-14” program administered through the county-level Bureau of Cooperative Educational Services (BOCES) in collaboration with school districts and public two-year colleges.
+New York State Pathways in Technology Early College High School (P-TECH) is a free “grades 9-14” program administered through the county-level Bureau of Cooperative Educational Services (BOCES) in collaboration with school districts and public two-year colleges, like SUNY Orange and SUNY Rockland.

-Individual business members within The Council of Industry who recognize the need for industry and education to connect, have volunteered to mentor and provide internship opportunities to students in the P-TECH program.
+Individual business members within The Council of Industry mentor and provide internship opportunities to P-TECH students.

 The career program brings together the best elements of high school, college, and the professional world.
 It prepares students for jobs in computing and information technology.